quiniver/LlamaGraph/README.md

 (PP) and token-generation (TG) throughput — or latency — as interactive 2-D line charts or 3-D surface plots.
 Multiple CSV files can be compared simultaneously.

-When you run an optimizer or do manual parameter sweeps with `llama-bench`, you usually end up with a bunch of numbers.
+When you run an optimizer like [llama-optimus](https://github.com/BrunoArsioli/llama-optimus) or do manual parameter sweeps with `llama-bench`, you usually end up with a bunch of numbers.
 Sometimes an optimizer even gives you a single “best” value.

-The problem is: you often don’t really **understand** what is happening.
+**The problem is:** you often don’t really **understand** what is happening.
-You see the final TG number is great, but you don’t see how the parameters interact, where sudden drops occur, or why PP sometimes collapses even though TG looks fine.
+You see the final TG number is great (or not, unfortunately), but you don’t see how the parameters interact, where sudden drops occur, or why PP sometimes collapses even though TG looks fine.
 After staring at raw CSV files or tables for a while, it’s still hard to build a mental picture of “what is going on here”.

 That’s why I made LlamaGraph.

-It lets you visually explore the full parameter space — any combination of `--n-gpu-layers`, `--batch-size`, `--ubatch-size` and other flags — and immediately see how PP and TG behave together.
+It lets you visually explore the parameter space — any combination of `--n-gpu-layers`, `--batch-size`, `--ubatch-size` and other flags — and immediately see how PP and TG behave together.

 ![LlamaGraph](./media/banner800.jpg)